-- Blow air through ports/slots and holes in burner. - Check orifice holder located at end of burner tube again.
-Remove any large particles of dust, dirt, lint or pet hair with a soft cloth or vacuum cleaner nozzle. - Blow air into primary air holes on orifice holder. - In case any large clumps of dust have now been pushed into burner, repeat steps 3 and 4
+- Blow air into the primary air holes on the orifice holder. - In case any large clumps of dust have now been pushed into the burner repeat steps 3 and 4

 Clean pilot assembly also.
-A yellow tip on pilot flame indicates dust and dirt in pilot assembly.
-There is a small pilot air inlet hole about 2" from where pilot flame comes out of pilot assembly (see Figure 35).
-With unit off, lightly blow air through air inlet hole.
+A yellow tip on the pilot flame indicates dust and dirt in the pilot assembly.
+There is a small pilot air inlet hole about 2" from where the pilot flame comes out of the pilot assembly (see Figure 27).
+With the unit off, lightly blow air through the air inlet hole.
 You may blow through a drinking straw if compressed air is not available.